alevtina/alevtina.github.io/_posts/2025-08-02-we-read-the-release-notes-so-you-dont-have-to.md

 For a long time, we read the release notes the way many people do: haphazardly, hurriedly, and mostly in preparation for a committee meeting.

-We'd skim through the Alma and Primo VE quarterly updates—sometimes individually, sometimes together—then talk through the highlights six separate times: once with each of our three working groups and again with our three advisory committee.
+We'd skim through the Alma and Primo VE quarterly updates—sometimes individually, sometimes together—then talk through the highlights six separate times: once with each of our three working groups and again with our three advisory committees.
 It was theoretical (“This probably affects cataloging…”), abstract (“Based on the screenshot, I think it works like this…”), and ultimately redundant.

 And the kicker?
 Most of that insight never made it past the committee rep.